apache/nuttx/configs/README.txt

 		  control is managed outside of the 6100 driver so this value has no meaning to the driver.
 Board-specific logic may place restrictions on this value.

+	Input Devices

+		CONFIG_INPUT
+		  Enables general support for input devices
+		CONFIG_INPUT_TSC2007
+		  If CONFIG_INPUT is selected, then this setting will enable building of the TI TSC2007 touchscreen driver.
+		CONFIG_TSC2007_MULTIPLE
+		  Normally only a single TI TSC2007 touchscreen is used.
+But if there are multiple TSC2007 touchscreens, this setting will enable multiple touchscreens with the same driver.

 	ENC28J60 Ethernet Driver Configuration Settings:
 		CONFIG_NET_ENC28J60 - Enabled ENC28J60 support